surya057/ado-subscription-generator/README.md

 - A Personal Access Token (PAT) token which is organisational-wide and is created per user
 - An endpoint to an Azure DevOps instance which is preceded by https://dev.azure.com/
 - A connection string to a service bus
 - The name of a service bus queue
+- EventType is the name of the trigger you want to set up (You can find the list of names in ServiceHookEventDescription.cs)

 The json representation should looked like the following: